tc39/proposal-temporal/docs/datetime.md

 If the value is any other object, a `Temporal.DateTime` will be constructed from the values of any `year`, `month`, `day`, `hour`, `minute`, `second`, `millisecond`, `microsecond`, and `nanosecond` properties that are present.
 At least the `year`, `month`, and `day` properties must be present.
 Any other missing ones will be assumed to be 0.

+The `disambiguation` option works as follows:
+- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
+- In `balance` mode, any out-of-range values are resolved by balancing them with the next highest unit.
+- In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

+> **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
+> In the default `constrain` disambiguation mode and when parsing an ISO 8601 string, this will be converted to 59, and in `balance` mode, to 00 of the next minute.
+> In `reject` mode, this function will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.

 Example usage:
 ```javascript